 5 Steps to Take to Overcome Second Wife Syndrome

-There are real, actionable steps you can take to move away from the comparison mindset and into a healthier second wife mindset.
+There are real, actionable steps you can take to move away from the comparison mindset and into a healthier second spouse mindset.

 Can you delete all social media apps from your phone for 30 days?
 If your job isn’t specifically tied to it, I highly recommend giving yourself a cleanse.
 You have to detox the avenue for the unhealthy comparisons.